 Now that you have your list, see how it lines up with available software.
 Once you have a short list, read the reviews and see which programs look most appealing to you.

-With luck, you’re loving the test run and you can’t wait to import all your info, customize your settings, and start using the new program.
+With luck, you love the test run and you can’t wait to import all your info, customise your settings, and start using the new program.
 But if you feel less than enthusiastic, move on and try out the next program on your list.
 The right fit is probably out there.

-Looking for an invoice management software?
+Looking for business management software?
 Look no further!
-Bookmemate is an online business management software that allows you to schedule appointments, manage invoices and track your inventory.
+Bookmemate is the online business management software that allows you to schedule appointments, manage invoices and track your inventory.